 Borrowing from IT

-A data architect that borrows from IT and tries to speak their language lacks credibility.
+A data architect who borrows from IT and tries to speak their language lacks credibility.
 They have to translate the “language of data/information” for the business, because ‘Wovon man nicht sprechen kann, darüber muss man schweigen’, as Lutwig Wittgenstein once said (whereof one cannot speak, thereof one must be silent, for the less German-inclined among us).
 Up to this point, data architects have mostly been solving IT problems.
-They tried, against better judgement, to prevent chaos in the IT department.
+They tried, against better judgment, to prevent chaos in the IT department.
 They have to stop doing that at once.
 They have their own responsibility, namely judging the quality of the data architecture.

 Archetypes